rombrew/phobia/doc/MachineProbe.md

 ## Speed noise threshold

-After a flux linkage we estimate speed noise level to know the lower bound of flux observer operation.
+In case of you use `pm_probe_spinup` after a flux linkage we estimate speed noise level to know the lower bound of flux observer operation.
 As a result these threshold values are calculated.

 	(pmc) reg pm.zone_noise
 	(pmc) reg pm.zone_threshold

+If you have estimated flux linkage in detached mode or specified Kv manually you should probe the noise threshold manually when the machine is in run.

+	(pmc) pm_fsm_startup
+	(pmc) reg pm.s_setpoint_rpm <rpm>
+	...
+	(pmc) pm_probe_noise_threshold

 ## Moment of inertia

-Final estimate is a moment of inertia `pm.const_Ja`.
+In case of you use `pm_probe_spinup` the final estimate is a moment of inertia `pm.const_Ja`.
 To do this possible a speed maneuver will be performed.
 Note that this may result energy regeneration so your power supply must tolerate this.
 Either you should limit maximal DC link current reverse as stated above.

 This constant is used to tune speed control loop.
-Also it is used in operation to predict the speed changes from an applied current.
+Also it is used in operation to predict the speed changes from an applied current and so on.

+If you have estimated flux linkage in detached mode or specified Kv manually you should probe the moment of inertia manually.

+	(pmc) pm_fsm_startup
+	(pmc) reg pm.s_setpoint_rpm <rpm>
+	...
+	(pmc) pm_probe_const_inertia

 ## See also